Looking for a roundup of top social media tips and best practices? You’re in the right place.

 Consistency is key in social media strategy

-No matter where you are in your social media marketing journey, there’s one social media tip that’s not new for 2020:
+No matter where you are in your social media marketing journey, there’s one social media tip that’s not new for the upcoming year:

 Consistency helps you show up in the news feed more often and builds trust with your customers.